ricardogil/bluemix-watson-visualRecognition/README.md

-# bluemix-watson-visualRecognition
+# Codes for usage of Watson Visual Recognition API in a nodeJS Jokenpo Game

-Sample codes for Watson Visual Recognition NodeJS usage through a Jokenpo game
+The sample code will require an instance of Watson Visual Recognition Service and a NodeJs SDK running in Bluemix Platform